-2. Exams and Final Exam: A total of four noncumulative exams and one cumulative final exam will be given.
+2. Exams and Final Exam: A total of four noncumulative quizzes/exams and one cumulative final exam will be given.
 Material from the lectures, chapter readings, and articles posted on Canvas will be on the exams.

 - 3. Relationship Interview: Students will be asked to interview someone you know who has been married or together for a long period of time to learn about their story as well as various psychological (e.g., conflict resolution) topics.
 Students will be asked to write a paper detailing their discoveries. - 4.
-Choose Your Own Adventure Research Proposal: A research proposal will involve a research review and proposal on a topic that stems from your personal interest.
+Choose Your Own Adventure Research Proposal: A research proposal will involve a research review and proposal on a topic that stems from a topic of interest to you.